aryamanKhokhar/bert-sentiment-analysis/README.md

-# bert-sentiment-analysis
+# Bert-Sentiment-Analysis

-Sentiment analysis of text reviews using BERT transformer model implemented in PyTorch.
+**Sentiment analysis of text reviews using a fine-tuned BERT transformer in PyTorch.**

-This project demonstrates how to fine-tune a pre-trained BERT model for sentiment classification on a text review dataset.
-It covers the full pipeline including:
+This project showcases a complete workflow to build a powerful sentiment classifier using BERT, covering:

-Data loading and preprocessing (text cleaning, tokenization, and encoding)
+- **Data preprocessing:** Text cleaning, tokenization, and encoding for BERT input

-Mapping sentiment labels and dataset splitting with stratification
+- **Label mapping & dataset splitting:** Stratified train/validation/test splits

-Defining a custom PyTorch Dataset class for efficient batching
+- **Custom Dataset:** Efficient data batching with a PyTorch Dataset class

-Model architecture setup with dropout and linear classification layer on top of BERT
+- **Model design:** BERT backbone with dropout and a classification head

-Training with AdamW optimizer and learning rate scheduling
+- **Training:** Fine-tuning with AdamW optimizer and learning rate scheduling

-Model evaluation using accuracy, loss, and confusion matrix visualization
+- **Evaluation:** Metrics tracking, loss visualization, and confusion matrix analysis

-Making predictions on new text samples with probability scores
+- **Inference:** Making predictions on new reviews with class probabilities

-Saving and loading the trained model for reuse
+- **Model persistence:** Saving and loading the trained model for future use

-This notebook is designed for intermediate users familiar with PyTorch and transformers, and it can be adapted to other text classification tasks.
+Ideal for intermediate PyTorch users looking to apply transformers for NLP classification tasks — easily adaptable to other datasets or text classification problems.